MLeidel/wxAI/README.md

 ![wxAI](images/wxAI_1.png "wxAI")

-wxAI is a _light_ version of [GptGUI](https://github.com/MLeidel/GptGUI "Git Website").
+wxAI is similar to [GptGUI](https://github.com/MLeidel/GptGUI "Git Website").

-wxAI is written in Python3 and wxPython GUI package producing a GTK look and feel on Linux and a true _light_ theme look on Windows.
+wxAI is written in Python3 with wxPython producing a GTK GUI on Linux and a true _light_ theme look on Windows.

 wxAI has fewer options than GptGUI and the `options.ini` file must be edited manually.